intersystems-dach/ownobjectscriptextension/README.md

 - `Open Settings File`: Opens the `options.json` file.
 - `Toggle Save File after Command`: Toggle if the file gets saved after a Command (is off by default).
 - `Toggle Show Lines-Modified-Messages`: Toggle if a message box will be displayed after a Command (is on by default).
+- `Toggle Open SQL File`: Toggle if a sql file will be genarted after a `Own ObjectScript SQL` Command (is off by default).

 ### Own ObjectScript Modifier